codemeleon/AlnViewer/README.md

 A desire to be able to able to visualise large multiple sequence alignments, stored on a remote host, without the need to leave the command line, initiated the design of the program.

-The program is being developed by the MiDEP group at the [Malawi Liverpool Wellcome Trust Clinical Resesearh Programme](http://www.mlw.medcol.mw/index.php/microbial-ecology.html), as part of the activities of the [H3ABionet Consortium](http://www.h3abionet.org/).
+The program is being developed by the MiDEP group at the [Malawi Liverpool Wellcome Trust Clinical Research Programme](http://www.mlw.medcol.mw/index.php/microbial-ecology.html), as part of the activities of the [H3ABionet Consortium](http://www.h3abionet.org/).

 # Dependecies